SAP Best Business Practices

 - SAP ECC best practices processes

-- SAP Best Business Practices
+- what are SAP Best Practices

 - what is sap best practices